 The ratio of the prestige (n) of the Elizabethan playwright to the profoundly un-singular (s) phrases is used to great effect.

-Likewise, amongst the 6000 captions (from more than 2000 movies) you’ll find on this website, only a handful express a new or profound idea.
+Likewise, amongst the 7200 captions (from 2100 movies) you’ll find on this website, only a handful express a new or profound idea.
 Consider the brutal simplicity of the phrase “You talkin to me?”
 It scores high on the banality scale, and the speaker (Robert De Niro in Taxi Driver) enjoys immense notoriety.
 Thus, we arrive at the perfect recipe for a cult line of dialogue, picked up verbatim, 20 years later, by Vincent Cassel in La Haine.

 We could obviously say the same thing of the first line of Remembrance of Things Past.